2pha/svelte-three-shaders/README.md

 Recreation in svelte of the vue.js version [HERE](https://github.com/2pha/vue-three-shaders)
 React version [HERE](https://github.com/2pha/react-three-shaders)

-It implements some of the shaders from [this blog post](https://2pha.com/blog/experimenting-threejs-shaders-and-shadermaterial/) in a vue app.
+It implements some of the shaders from [this blog post](https://2pha.com/blog/experimenting-threejs-shaders-and-shadermaterial/) in a svelte app.